afteralec/rec-rest/README.md

 ### Setup steps

 1. Run `npm install` to install all dependencies
+2. Run `npm run env:setup` to create a local `.env` file from the `.env.example`
-2. Run `npm run db:setup` to create and migrate the schema into the database locally
+3. Run `npm run db:setup` to create and migrate the schema into the database locally
-3. Run `npm run db:seed` to seed the database with the test data
+4. Run `npm run db:seed` to seed the database with the test data

 ## Run the Integration Tests